A Travel Price Comparison for Italy Caltagirone vs. Positano for Food, Old Town, Couples, and Families

 Trying to figure out where to travel next?
 This travel comparison between Caltagirone and Positano can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Travelers will usually find more to do in Positano.
 Although Caltagirone and Positano are popular destinations, Positano has more sights and attractions for tourists.
-Positano is very popular for its food, resorts, scuba diving & snorkeling, beaches, historical sights, hiking, small town charm, impressive beauty, and quaint atmosphere, while Caltagirone attracts visitors for its museums.
+Positano is very popular for its food, resorts, scuba diving & snorkeling, beaches, historical sights, hiking, small town charm, impressive beauty, and quaint atmosphere, while Caltagirone attracts visitors for its museums and attractions.
 Positano is more touristy than Caltagirone and is popular for its beautiful cliffside setting, its colorful buildings, and its quintessential Amalfi atmosphere.
 It is also well known for The Church of Santa Maria Assunta.
 Caltagirone is famous for its pottery and ceramic industry as well as the Scalinata di Santa Maria del Monte staircase.

 Let's take a look at the differences and similarities between Positano and Caltagirone.
 Then, you can decide for yourself which place is better for your next trip.